-For details of your nearest clinic in Northern Ireland visit: www.nidirect.gov.uk/genitourinarymedicine-gum-clinics or, in the Republic of Ireland, call the HSE Helpline on: 1800 459 459.
+For details of your nearest clinic in Northern Ireland visit: www.nidirect.gov.uk/articles/ genitourinary-medicine-gum-clinics or, in the Republic of Ireland, call the HSE Helpline on: 1800 459 459.
 Alternatively, contact your GP or local family planning clinic.
 You might also want to look at: